Deduct Your Dues

 As a 501(c)(3) organization, STC is a qualified organization and is required by law to notify members of the value of tangible benefits received as part of their dues payment.
 The tangible value is $30 ($14 for Technical Communication journal and $16 for Intercom magazine).
 This amount or prorated portion (if a member for less than 12 months) should be deducted from total dues payment to arrive at charitable contribution amount.

-Example: $225 for Classic membership minus $30 in tangible benefits equals a deductible amount of $195.
+Example: $199 for Professional & Academic membership minus $30 in tangible benefits equals a deductible amount of $169.

 Employers and self-employed consultants may consider amounts paid as a business expense for all STC membership categories, including Gold membership.